WilsonHuaHung/GroupAssignments/FinalProject/README.md

 # Element Run Game

 ## Overview
-Element Run is a simple 2D game where players control a character to avoid enemies and collect power-ups.
-The game features a startup screen, gameplay, and a game over screen.
+Element Run is a simple 2D game where players control a character to avoid enemies, gain XP, and level up to gain new skills.
+The game features a startup screen, gameplay, leaderboard, and a game over screen.

 ## Getting Started

 ### Installation
 1. Clone the repository:
 How to Play
-The objective of the game is to survive as long as possible, avoiding enemy elements and collecting power-ups.
+The objective of the game is to survive as long as possible, avoiding enemy elements and collecting XP.
 The game has a startup screen where you press any key to start.
 During gameplay, control the player character using the specified controls.
 The game ends when the player runs out of lives.

 ## Controls
 Movement: